department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-sessions.md

   - In Veteran-facing research, the Perigean will contact the participant by phone and email
   - In Editor-facing research, the Moderator should contact the participant through email or Microsoft Teams
 - If the participant hasn't shown up within 15 minutes of the start, consider it a no-show
-  - Contact the participant to see if they can reschedule for a different available slot
+  - See if the participant can reschedule for a different available slot
   - If unable to reschedule, mark them officially as a no-show in the recruitment tracker
 - Keep the PM and Sitewide UX Lead in the loop about no-shows in case additional sessions need to be scheduled

 ## Acceptance Criteria

-**Before 1st session**
+**Before first session**
-- [ ] Pilot session conducted and any relevant edits made to conversation guide
+- [ ] Pilot session(s) conducted and any relevant edits made to conversation guide
 - [ ] Moderator(s), Notetaker(s), & Observer(s) reviewed guidelines for their role(s)

-**After each session**
+**After every session**
 - [ ] Observers and Notetakers shared their notes with Research Lead
 - [ ] Researcher debriefed (i.e., into note-taking spreadsheet/Mural)
 - [ ] Session recording and transcript downloaded from Zoom
-- [ ] Notes taken by observers have been reviewed
+- [ ] Notes taken by observers have been reviewed by Research Lead
 - [ ] *(for Veteran-facing research)* Session is checked off as completed or no-show in Recruitment Request ticket

 **After ALL sessions**